-- Late Registration is now open.
+- Fall - Registration is Closed.

 Are you a High School softball player?
 According to BRYC Softball rules, girls who play on their school's varsity softball team are not eligible to play club softball during the spring varsity season.
 Varsity players can play in the fall, and Junior Varsity players are eligible to play with BRYC Softball during both the spring and fall seasons.
 This is an excellent way for JV players to sharpen their softball skills.